 ORGANIC CHICKEN BROCCOLI CASSEROLE RECIPE FROM MY SISTER, JAN

-- Mix together and spoon over the top: 2 cans organic cream of chicken soup (or 1 can cream of chicken and one can cream of mushroom – I like “Health Valley” brand – be sure to use organic for this part of the recipe – other canned soups have MSG.
-You could also make these creamed soup alternatives.), 2 T. juice from an organic lemon (+more lemon zest if you like a more lemony flavor), 1/2 t. sea salt, and 1/2 c. store-bought or homemade mayo.
-(I’m going to try and make homemade soon.
-UPDATE: here’s my easy homemade mayo recipe!)
+- 2 cans organic cream of chicken soup (or 1 can cream of chicken and one can cream of mushroom – be sure to use organic for this part of the recipe – other canned soups have MSG and other junk.
+You could also make these creamed soup alternatives.)

-***Today I made it with 1 1/2 c. sprouted/germinated brown rice, cooked in 2 c. homemade chicken stock I had in the freezer, which made 3 c. rice cooked, + 1t. sea salt).
+***By the way, today I made it with 1 1/2 cups sprouted/germinated brown rice, cooked in 2 cups homemade chicken stock I had in the freezer for more nutrition, plus 1 teaspoon sea salt — this made 3 cups rice cooked.
 Then I mixed it in with the chicken and broccoli a little before putting the sauce over the top, and it was very good – just the rice plain was delicious after it cooked in that flavorful, nutritious stock!

 I didn’t know a lot about germinated rice, so I Googled it and found this very informative post about sprouted brown rice (another name for it).